joaquimcampos/HTV-Learn/README.rst

   >> pip install --upgrade -r requirements.txt

 .. role:: bash(code)
    :language: bash

 Reproducing results
 ===================

-The models shown in the research paper [Campos2020]_ are saved under `models/ <https://github.com/joaquimcampos/HTV-Learn/tree/master/models>`_.
+The models shown in the [Campos2020]_ are saved under the `models/ <https://github.com/joaquimcampos/HTV-Learn/tree/master/models>`_ folder.
 We can plot a model and its associated dataset via the command:

 .. code-block:: bash